LuisLechugaRuiz/Turtlebot-Project/README.md

 A fixed number of persons are located in unknow positions, the maze has one exit and some risks which needs to be avoided when the robot is carrying a person.

 The objective is to take all the persons out in the minimum time, the robot can only carry one person at the same time.
-The persons that the robot take out before the half time give double of points.
+Each person the robot takes out before half time gives double of points.

 Walls of differents colors are placed inside of the maze to ease the perception task: